 - 1. Be ready and on time at his/her designated bus stop.
-Students should be at stop 10 minutes prior to bus arrival time. - Stand off the street or highway while waiting for the bus and in no way interfere with traffic. - 3.
-Wait for the bus to come to a complete stop before approaching the bus or crossing the road. - Cross the road or street only under the protection of the bus stop arm and IN FRONT of the bus only. - Load and unload the bus in an orderly manner: single line, never push, break line, or rush. - Observe the same standards of behavior as in the classroom.
-Ordinary conversation is permissible. - Remain seated, in the assigned seat, at all times and never stand except to get off the bus at the properly designated stop, once bus has come to a complete stop. - 8.
-Refrain from talking to or otherwise distracting the bus driver. - Keep all of your personal property inside the bus.
+Students should be at stop 10 minutes prior to bus arrival time. - 2.
+Stand off the street or highway while waiting for the bus and in no way interfere with traffic. - 3.
+Wait for the bus to come to a complete stop before approaching the bus or crossing the road. - 4.
+Cross the road or street only under the protection of the bus stop arm and IN FRONT of the bus only. - 5.
+Load and unload the bus in an orderly manner: single line, never push, break line, or rush. - 6.
+Observe the same standards of behavior as in the classroom.
+Ordinary conversation is permissible. - 7.
+Remain seated, in the assigned seat, at all times and never stand except to get off the bus at the properly designated stop, once the bus has come to a complete stop. - 8.
+Refrain from talking to or otherwise distracting the bus driver. - 9.
+Keep all of your personal property inside the bus.
 Refrain from throwing or dropping objects from the bus whether it is moving or standing still.
-Lost electronic items are not the responsibility of the driver. - 10.
+Lost electronic items are not the responsibility of the driver or Asheboro City Schools. - 10.
 Provide a neat and safe bus by keeping it clean.
 Refrain from defacing or littering the bus (that includes free from pencil and pen marks).
 Do not cut or destroy seats.
-A charge of \$35.00 will be given to replace seat covers. - The uses of any tobacco, food, or drink products are strictly prohibited on the bus. - 12.
+If damages occur, the cost to repair and/or replace seat covers will be charged to the student. - 11.
+The uses of any tobacco, food, or drink products are strictly prohibited on the bus. - 12.
 Engage in absolutely no profanity or fighting on the bus. - 13.
 Respectfully obey all driver and school official instructions. - 14.
 Never tamper with the bus in any manner or touch the door or mechanical controls at any time. - 15.
 Observe all established safety rules and regulations at all times.